-6. 180 Allen Avenue - Waiver Request (Ward 5)

-Request to waive demo delay
+6. 180 Allen Avenue - Waiver Request (Ward 5) Request to waive demo delay

-The owners of this house wish to replace it with a new structure and waive the demo delay.
-This property was preferably preserved in December 2020 and the minimum four month period has elapsed.
+The owner of this house to the Commission he wished to replace it with a new structure and waive the demo delay.
+This property was preferably preserved in December 2020 and the minimum four-month period has elapsed.